 Police and an accident reconstruction team investigated the incident, which happened near Shiloh.
 The accident blocked traffic for about an hour while police cleared the scene and gathered evidence.

 While no one can predict a medical episode, knowing what to do after a car accident can minimize some damages and improve your chances of a successful recovery.
+Get in touch with our experienced team of personal injury attorneys today.

 Approved by attorney Julie Heiden